super-resolution/Locan/docs/source/properties.rst

 Properties
 ===========================

-Locdata, the data class for localization data, carries certain properties that describe individual or averaged features of the underlying localizations or groups thereof.
+:class:`LocData`, the data class for localization data, carries certain properties that describe individual (localization properties) or averaged features of the underlying localizations or groups thereof (LocData properties).
 In the following we provide names (or keys) for those properties.

-The datatype for all keys is string.
+The datatype for all keys is `string`.
 We stick to the following conventions:

+* be explicit
 * start with lower case letters
 * use underscore
 * do not use CamelCase or blanks
-    * add coordinate identifiers or identifiers of statistical functions in the end (`position_x_mean_mean`)
+* use reverse notation in the sense that coordinate identifiers or identifiers of statistical functions are added in the end (``position_x_mean_mean``)

-A list of well defined property keys is given in the constant: DATA_PROPERTY_KEYS.
+A list of well defined property keys used throughout locan is given by the constant: `locan/constants/PROPERTY_KEYS`.

 Localization properties:
 ========================

-Each localization has properties that can usually be identified in the various file formats.
+Each localization has properties that can usually be identified in the various input (file) formats.
 We will use the following keys (where `c` stands for the coordinate `x`, `y` or `z` ):

     * `index`
         localization index